Fire (The X-Files): Plot

 Mulder and Green dance during the party and afterwards kiss; Scully arrives at the hotel and sees them.
 She also spots L'Ively in the lobby, watching her.
 A fire alarm goes off after a blaze starts in the Marsdens' room, where the children are located.
 Mulder attempts to rescue them but is overcome both by his phobia and the intense smoke; they are instead "saved" by L'Ively.
 When Mulder awakens, Scully questions "Bob" but is dismissed by Green, who believes the man is a long-time employee whose background checks out.
-Green tells Mulder that she will be accompanying the Marsdens when they return to England the next day.
+Green tells Mulder that she will leave a few days after the Marsdens when they return to England the next day.

 Scully discusses her research with Mulder, suspecting that L'Ively is the arsonist; this is confirmed by a police sketch taken from the witness' description.
 Upon reaching the Marsdens' house, the agents find the driver's charred body in the bathroom before the second floor bursts into flames.
 As Scully and Green escort the Marsdens to safety, Mulder faces his phobia and is able to save the Marsden children.
 Scully holds L'Ively at gunpoint but is forced to hold her fire when he informs her of the rocket fuel he has painted onto the house.
 Green throws a can of the rocket fuel in L'Ively's face, causing him to lose control and set himself alight outside.

 With the case solved, Green returns to England with the Marsden family.
 Despite having sustained fifth and sixth degree burns over most of his body, L'Ively survives his immolation and is held in a medical facility as he awaits trial, healing at an alarming rate.
 The episode's final scene shows him asking a nurse for a cigarette.